Drug Screen: Everything You Need to Know

 Employers are eligible to perform randomized drug testing on a regular basis (or at the discretion and direction of reasonable reasoning).
 Employers may also request a "surprise" drug screen within a short time period so the applicant is unable to cheat the day of the test.
 They can also test the applicant in other ways or methods, similar to some noted above, so urine is not the only option and the applicant won't know what to be prepared for specifically.

 When a hiring process is more streamlined, an employer is supplied with the documentation ready and accessible online.
 This means the results can also be viewed faster, and the person tested doesn't need to sit through the long, anxious waiting period for the results.

 If you need more information or assistance about drug screening or have additional questions pertaining to your organization, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.